 It is long lived, with some plants thought to be over 200 years old.
 It is slow growing, typically 1 inch (2.5 cm) per annum.

 Plants are pollinated exclusively by the Yucca moth ( Tegeticula yuccasella).
-Although other Yucca moth species may visit the plant but are not involved in tis pollination.
+Although other Yucca moth species may visit the plant they are not involved in its pollination.

 photograph by Malcolm Manners, CC.

-As the trunk grows the early leaves die off, this leads to the bottom of the yucca foliage clusters having a brown appearance.
+As the trunk grows the early leaves die off, this leads to the bottom yucca foliage clusters having a brown appearance.

-Living rosette leaves are rigid and a yellow or blue green.
+Living rosette leaves are rigid and a yellow or blue green in colour.
 They can reach 10 feet in length (3 m).

 The trunk has a bark that is a grey to brown colour.
-There are usually several stems, typically 4 to 7 per clump.
+There are usually several stems, typically four to seven per clump.

 This has proven to be a very useful plant.
 Like most Yuccas, the roots can be used to make soap.
 Fibers found in the leaves were traditionally used for making clothes, rope, and sandals by indigenous American tribes.